ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Irrespective of what "rs_cnf" specifies in the access token request, C MUST rely on the authentication credential(s) specified by the parameter "rs_cnf" or "rs_cnf2" in the access token response, as those that are used by the RS(s) to authenticate.

-If C does not currently store the authentication credential(s) of the RS(s), then C MUST NOT include the "rs_cnf" parameter specifying the CBOR simple value `null` (0xf6) in an access token request.
+If C does not currently store the authentication credential(s) of the RS(s), then the following applies:

+* C MUST NOT include the "rs_cnf" parameter specifying the CBOR simple value `null` (0xf6) in an access token request.

+* C SHOULD NOT include the "rs_cnf" parameter specifying the CBOR simple value `false` (0xf4) in an access token request.
+Exceptions apply if C is confident that it can later acquire and validate the authentication credential(s) of the RS(s) by other means, e.g., by using the references provided by the AS for retrieval from a trusted repository.

 # Failed Verification of Proof of Possession at the AS # {#sec-error-failed-pop}